OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-3.md

   </div>
 ```

-and rememeber, as stated in [part one](TODO), because this is a sub-component we must add this into the namespaces required array on the top level page (in this case index.js) to have this accessed on inital SSR - otherwise we will have a flash of untranslated content - ew.
+and remember, as stated in [part one](TODO), because this is a sub-component we must add this into the `namespaces required` array on the top level page (in this case index.js) to have access to the translations on the initial SSR - otherwise we will have a flash of untranslated content - ew.

 ```
 HomePage.getInitialProps = () => {